 In 1949, Tom and Anna Torch decided to open a confectionery in their Woodburn neighborhood.
 They initially rented a small retail store just up the street from the current location.
 After a successful first year, Tom and Anna purchased a small piece of property, and he and his two brothers built the block building that stands today.

-In July of 1950 they opened the Richwood Avenue Confectionary.
-Tom and Anna’s confectionary had a luncheon counter.
+In July of 1950 they opened the Richwood Avenue Confectionery.
+Tom and Anna’s confectionery had a luncheon counter.
 They also sold groceries, ice cream to the kids and had beer on tap for mom and pop.
 The Torches purchased large Weiss goblets from Morgantown Glass Works on Beechurst Avenue (now the Seneca Center).
 These goblets were used to serve the beer.

 Many of the customers were and still are WVU students.
 Back then, the students would typically challenge their friends to fun contests.
 They’d see how fast they could drink a big beer, or how many hot dogs, pickles, or burgers they could eat at one time.
 Today, the walls at the Fishbowl are covered with over five decades of signs proclaiming eating and drinking records.

 Mario and Rose operated the Fishbowl until January of 1997 when they turned over the business to Mark and Karen Furfari.
 During their 20 years of ownership, Mark and Karen renovated the kitchen to expand the food offerings, updated the draft beer system to expand the drink offerings, and added a large outdoor patio for customers to enjoy their frosty fishbowl in the sun, all while maintaining the original nostalgia of The Fishbowl.
 In